-This is England at its best - idyllic villages, beautiful countryside and quaint pubs, yet just a few miles from Henley and Marlow.
+This is England at its best; idyllic villages, typical Chilterns countryside and quaint pubs, yet just a few miles from Henley and Marlow.
 Together with the Turville and Wormsley valleys, it links the River Thames at Mill End, close to the start of the Henley regatta course, with the Chilterns escarpment at Christmas Common and Ibstone.
 It includes the picturesque valley villages of Hambleden, Fingest, Skirmett and Turville.
 The valley is surrounded by the ancient hilltop settlements of Fawley, Southend, Turville Heath, Northend, Christmas Common, Ibstone, Lane End and Frieth.
 There are lots of well signed promoted routes passing through the Hambleden Valley including the long-distance Chiltern Way.

 St. Marys Church in the centre of Hambleden dates back to the 12th Century and has appeared in many film and TV shows.
 The church has 8 bells, one of which is believed to have first been rung in 1415 around the time of the victory at Agincourt.
 There are summer concerts at the church and cream teas served on Sundays and Bank Holiday Mondays.

 Chiltern Valley Winery and Brewery.
 Award-winning wines, ales and liqueurs are produced here on the Chiltern slopes, high above the Hamble Valley.
 There are tastings, tours of the vineyard and brewery and a shop.
 You can stay here too, Old Luxters Farmhouse offers B&B with picturesque views over the vineyard, gardens and Hambleden Valley beyond.